 A thought-leader on the subject, 4240’s Marc Snyder states, “As living beings, we are our environment and in residential living, that environment is ever changing.
 However, certain environmental factors are consistent and have universal effects, such as our biological need for daylight.
-Salutogenic design (designing for wellness) plays a significant role in human health and subsequently student success.
-This presentation will explore the latest in brain science, how the built environment is promoting well-being and how the prevalence of positive and negative indicators in the latest in brain science informs a future plan for wellness-centric student spaces…”
+Salutogenic design (designing for wellness) plays a significant role in human health and subsequently, student success.
+We were curious how the built environment is promoting well-being and how the prevalence of positive and negative indicators in the latest in brain science informs a future plan for wellness-centric student spaces…”